Monasticism: Islam

 Nevertheless, as Christian de Chergé laid out in a conference of the DIMMID in 1995, there are three significant similarities between Muslim and monastic spirituality.
 Firstly, the central place of obedience in the monastic tradition parallels the importance of surrender or submission in Islam.
 Secondly, similar to monastic communities which come together several times a day for prayer, Muslims practices ritual prayer (salāt) five times a day.
 Finally, the Lectio Divina, the meditative reading of Sacred Scripture interpreted as God's word directed to the reader is echoed by the Muslim conviction that in and through the Qur'ān, God speaks to each individual.

 Islam does encourage one to abstain from pursuing the life of the world solely, but it does not obligate that believers must abandon the worldly life entirely, and this is known as zuhd in Islam.
 At best, the only monasticism of Islam is Jihad, as mentioned by Hadith and Tafsir.
 Imam Ahmad recorded that Anas bin Malik said that the Prophet said, "Every Prophet has Rahbaniyyah (monasticism); Jihad in the cause of Allah, the Exalted and Most Honored, is the Rahbaniyyah of this Ummah."

 Jainism

 Digambara Jain monks renounce all clothing.

 In Jainism, monasticism is encouraged and respected.
 Rules for monasticism are rather strict.
 A Jain ascetic has neither a permanent home nor any possessions, wandering barefoot from place to place except during the months of Chaturmas.
 The quality of life they lead is difficult because of the many constraints placed on them.
-They don't use a vehicle for commuting and always commute barefoot from one place to another, irrespective of the distance.
-They don't possess any materialistic things and also don't use the basic services like that of a phone, electricity etc. They don't prepare food and live only on what people offer them.
+They do not use a vehicle for commuting and always commute barefoot from one place to another, irrespective of the distance.
+They do not possess any materialistic possessions and also do not use basic services like that of phones or electricity.
+They do not prepare food and only live on what people offer them.